 Best Place To Stay In Miri

-The hotel’s four in-house restaurants/delis offer a wide range of food items from Asian delicacies to oven-baked pizza.
+The hotel’s four in-house restaurants and bars offer a wide range of food items from Asian delicacies to oven-baked pizza.

-There are various room types to choose from, such as the Ocean View Room with a balcony that is truly gorgeous and highly recommended if your budget allows.
-Note that all rooms will enable a maximum of 3 adults and 2 children, with double rooms coming with 2 king size beds.
+There are various room types to choose from, such as the ocean view room with a balcony that is truly gorgeous and highly recommended if your budget allows.
+There are king and double options with the doubles having two double beds making this a solid option for families too.

 MID-RANGE – Imperial Hotel Review

-The Imperial Hotel is conveniently located near shopping malls, local restaurants and some of the city’s key landmarks.
-Boasting a podium rooftop pool on the 5th floor, two in-house restaurants, fitness centre and sauna, the hotel provides a complete range of facilities at a very reasonable price tag.
+The Imperial Hotel is conveniently located above and near shopping malls, local restaurants and some of the city’s key landmarks.
+Boasting a podium rooftop pool on the 5th floor, a second pool, two in-house restaurants, two gyms and a sauna, this hotel provides a complete range of facilities at a very reasonable price tag.

 The 23-storey building has many room types to offer which are all air-conditioned and fully equipped.
-Whilst the hotel rooms are limited to a maximum of 2 adults and 1 child; there are also serviced apartments open for short rental which come with one, two and three-bedroom options.
+While the hotel rooms are limited to king and twin options, there are also serviced apartments with one, two and three-bedroom options that are great for families.

 The hotel is an excellent choice for large groups travelling together.